kdw1000/eDNP8331/_eDNP8331_EKFS.md

 To request the eDNP/8331 Linux operating system to issue a login prompt in the terminal emulator window, the PC's Enter key must first pressed one time.
 Then you can log in with user name and password.
 The two entries required for this login can be found on a label sticker on the back of the eDNP/8331-EK board.

-After a successful login with username and password, any eDNP/8331 Debian Linux commands can be executed via command line within the serial console session.
+After a successful login with username and password, any eDNP/8331 Debian Linux commands can be executed via command line (Linux CLI) within the serial console session.

 ## SSH Client Session